Let's learn to grow and care for these stunning plants in your home!

 Growing from corms

-Corms are a bit like bulbs or seeds and harness all the energy of new life!
-If your Alocasia is looking super rough, or has endured a bit too much cold or trauma, and you'd like to begin again, no problem, you can simply cut off the damaged leaves, dig up the corms & to start over (we recommend doing so in late winter or early springtime or keep under grow lights for best results).
+If your Alocasia is looking super rough, or has endured a bit too much cold or other trauma, and you'd like to begin again, no problem, you can simply cut off the damaged leaves, dig up the corms & to start over (we recommend doing so in late winter or early springtime or keep under grow lights for best results).

-Here’s a good method to grow Alocasia from corms:
+Here’s a good method to grow Alocasia from corms

 - Gently dig up soil and search for the little corms (dark brown bulbs) and separate them from the roots with clean scissors if they are still attached.
 There are generally 2-3 corms attached to each root.

-- Peel away the outer shell to allow for faster germination
+- Peel away the outer shell to allow for faster germination but if you skip this step it's ok!

 - Keep in a warm, brightly lit environment and hydrate with a spray bottle every few days.
 You can also cover with a plastic bag or to-go lid to keep them hydrated for longer periods of time.